 Direct Entry (DEN) and Mānoa HSNC students are required to prepare for and take standardized exams in specified courses throughout the curriculum.
-This requirement does not apply to the ADN to BSN students.
+This requirement does not apply to the ADN to BS students.
 In the final semester of the curriculum, each student is required to attend a Live Review session (3 days) after completing their final Spring semester.
-The live review is usually held during the final month of the student's program.
+The live review is usually held shortly after graduation from the program.